Best Adjustable Dumbbells Review – Top 5 Fittest List for December, 2022

-The best manufacturers feature dumbbell sets which hold a maximum of 50 pounds per weight (or 100 pounds per set), but also offer similar sets which are lighter and heavier.
-We’ll primarily focus on those 50-pound weights in this review of the top 5 adjustable dumbbells, but be aware it’s usually easy to find basically the “same set” with a higher or lower weight maximum.
+The best manufacturers feature adjustable weights sets which hold a maximum of 50 pounds per weight (or 100 pounds per set), but also offer similar sets which are lighter and heavier.
+The Groom+Style review team will primarily focus on those 50-pound weights in this review of the top 5 best adjustable dumbbells for resistance training, but be aware it’s usually easy to find basically the “same set” with a higher or lower weight maximum.

 It’s nearly impossible to watch late night TV for more than an hour without seeing ads for Bowflex products.
 If you didn’t know anything about fitness equipment, you might think Bowflex was just another fly-by-night company pitching sub-standard products on infomercials.
 Guess again.
 Bowflex is well known for making terrific equipment and their SelectTech 552 dumbbells are just one example.

 The first thing you notice with the 552s is that they feel solid and comfortable, thanks to rugged steel construction and ergonomically-designed, textured rubber grips.

 What’s also obvious is that these dumbbells are the “dial-a-weight” style, meaning you don’t have to manually add or remove weights; you just select your preferred amount of weight while the dumbbells are in their holder, and when you pick them up, the system will have added the correct number of plates to the bar.
 This style of dumbbell is more expensive than the ones which require you to do the work manually, but it’s incredibly convenient.